 Foundation is a base you use for almost any makeup.
 It helps in covering up blemishes and evening out complexion.
 It gives a more uniform surface to apply the rest of your makeup.
 But how do you figure out what foundation color you are?

 It’s crucial to choose the right shade of foundation.
-The wrong one will look obvious and unnatural.
+No matter what type of foundation you prefer (whether that’s a full-coverage powder foundation or the latest liquid foundation in the market), the wrong shade will look obvious and unnatural.
 It’s best to choose the closest foundation color to your skin possible.

 We understand that finding the perfect shade of foundation can feel close to impossible.
 Thankfully, more and more brands are creating foundations for a variety of skin tones, as they should.